AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 Below, some example sections are given.
 Sectioning the report is meant to keep similar information together.
 Continue making sections as necessary, or delete sections if you do not need them.
 Feel free to add subsubsections to further delineate the information.
 For example, under the Experimental Apparatus section below, the EStaRS team might consider having sections such as "Filter Design" and "Filter Fabrication".

 ![Systemflowrate](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/system_flow_2.png?raw=true)
+Figure 5: System flow rate is controlled by the adjustable effluent line

 ![PAClflowrate](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/headloss_diagram2.png?raw=true)
 Figure .
 PACl setup for controlling flow rate

+To find PACl flow rate based on its height we did the following calculations.

 First we applied the energy equation from the PACl constant head tank to the connection junction point at $H_3$.
 Note that the tubing used to connect to the PACl tank is microbore tubing.